lurkny/Blackjack/README.md

 # Welcome to Blackjack!

 This project is still under development, but I am welcoming all contributions!
-This contract will most likely live on the Sepolia testnet, because I don't have to time or money to actually run this contract on mainnet.
+This contract will most likely live on the Sepolia testnet, because I don't have the time or money to actually run this contract on mainnet.

 # Installation/Setup